 Hans Memling and Sint-Janshospitaal

 Approximately built in 1150 as a hospital, Sint-Janshospital or Old Saint John’s Hospital is considered one of Europe’s oldest healthcare facilities.
-In later centuries it had become a monastery and convent with an additional hospital wing.
-In the late 1970’s Saint John’s stopped working as a hospital and eventually became a museum filled with medical artifacts and artworks.
+In later centuries, it had become a monastery and convent with an additional hospital wing.
+During the late 1970’s, Saint John’s stopped working as a hospital, and eventually became a museum filled with medical artifacts and artworks.

 Church of Our Lady, Bruges

 Dating back to the 13th Century, this remarkable Gothic style Cathedral is an architectural beauty.
 The brick tower is the largest structure in the Old City, and the second largest in the world.
 As with typical Gothic Cathedrals, flying buttresses flank the sides of this church for support.

 The interior is exquisite with natural light flooding through the large stained glass windows.
 The black and white tile floors, white walls, rich wood furnishings, and the beautiful artworks create a classic elegance of centuries gone by.